NathaliaTGodoy/devops-23-24-PSM-1231864/CA3/Part1/README_CA3Part1.md

      * `sudo nano /etc/vsftpd.conf` - To enable write access for vsftpd uncomment the line write_enable=YES sudo service vsftpd restart
   8. Now that the SSH server is enabled in the VM we can now use ssh to connect to the VM.
 In the host, in a terminal/console, type:
-      `ssh <name>@<IP>`, where the name should be replaced by the user name of the VM and the IP should be replaced by the IP of the VM
+      `ssh <name>@<IP>`, where the name should be replaced by the username of the VM and the IP should be replaced by the IP of the VM
        (192.168.56.1 if you are using VirtualBox and followed the item 4)
   9. Install Git and Java using the following commands:
   ```bash